Your Right to Be Free of Discrimination

 Employers are required by OSHA to provide a safe work environment for their employees.
 Workers’ compensation laws require employers to pay for injuries suffered by an employee on the job.
 Learn more about workers’ comp in Chapter 4: Your Right to a Safe Workplace.

-3.5 Raising the Bar in 2018! - Employment Rights for Formerly Incarcerated Individuals / Returning Citizens
+3.5 Raising the Bar - Employment Rights for Formerly Incarcerated Individuals / Returning Citizens

 Washington’s Fair Chance Act protects job applicants with a criminal record so they may fairly compete for job opportunities for which they are otherwise qualified.
 It covers job advertising, applications and hiring processes.
 It covers most employers, with exceptions for unsupervised access to vulnerable persons; law enforcement or criminal justice agencies; financial institutions, or employers who are permitted or required by law to ask about an applicant’s criminal record for employment purposes; or employers seeking non-employee volunteers.See the Washington Attorney General’s information page on the Washington Fair Chance Act (https://www.atg.wa.gov/fair-chance-act).